cilium/cilium/Documentation/observability/hubble/configuration/tls.rst

 Troubleshooting
 ---------------

-If you encounter issues after enabling TLS, you can use the instructions below to help diagnose the problem.
+If you encounter issues after enabling TLS, you can use the following instructions to help diagnose the problem.

 .. tabs::